 Executives depend on the quality of their people to achieve their corporate and personal career goals.
 It is an old adage – and a true one – that the best jockey cannot win races if he only rides slow horses.
 A better understanding of the skills and abilities of executive recruiters will enable any manager to greatly increase the quality of his hiring decisions, and thereby enhance her own career!

 Some managers are aware and take full advantage of the best possible means of identifying and selecting top quality candidates for critical staff openings.
 However, many do not.
-Frequently, this stems from misconceptions regarding the merits of utilizing the services provided by topflight executive recruiting firms.
+Frequently, this stems from misconceptions regarding the merits of utilizing the services provided by top executive recruiting firms.

-By a better understanding of these realities, hiring managers will dramatically improve their ability to secure the most qualified candidates in a timely manner.
+Understanding of these realities, hiring managers will dramatically improve their ability to secure the most qualified candidates in a timely manner.

 Misconception # 1: Companies Can Find the Same Talent that Executive Recruiters Can.